On the Hierarchies of an Australian Strip Club

 About three weeks before I left, a man came into the club and punched one of the other hostesses.
 He was her ex-boyfriend.
 He spat in her face first, and sprinted out of the club as soon as he’d leant over the bar to hit her.
 I found out later that she used to strip in a different club in the Valley, and when he’d heard she was working in another strip joint he’d gone to every one in town in order to find her.
 This meant he would have paid between ten and twenty dollars at each club in entry fees, gone in, searched fruitlessly, and left—until he found her, and when he did find her all he did was hit her and run away.
-This was why the boyfriends of the dancers weren’t allowed in, Tony told me.
+This was why the boyfriends of the dancers weren’t allowed in, Mikey told me.
 They don’t understand the rules.

 * * * *

 I know the rules.
 One rule is that when I am in uniform I am not allowed past the front steps of the club.
-Tonight Tanya, the CEO, has been making a visit, but I haven’t seen her and no one’s told me, so when my boyfriend texts me and asks me to come and see him outside, I do.
-Tanya is standing at the front steps.
+Tonight Karen, the CEO, has been making a visit, but I haven’t seen her and no one’s told me, so when my boyfriend texts me and asks me to come and see him outside, I do.
+Karen is standing at the front steps.
 Before I can panic, two men spill out of the auto doors locked in a fully-fledged fistfight with the bouncers.
-My boyfriend leaps back and I vanish inside in the commotion, and when I see Edward’s chewed-plum black eye and Tony bandaging his hand in the sink upstairs (“He bit me!”), I feel the kind of responsibility I felt as a child whenever I witnessed an accident—did I make that happen?
+My boyfriend leaps back and I vanish inside in the commotion, and when I see Hugo’s chewed-plum black eye and Mikey bandaging his hand in the sink upstairs (“He bit me!”), I feel the kind of responsibility I felt as a child whenever I witnessed an accident—did I make that happen?
 Standing out the front of the club in lingerie, reaching for my boyfriend and being forced back inside by a brawl: this is what happens when you break the rules.